 ASHP believes that postgraduate residency programs are the best source of a highly qualified pharmacy workforce and that it has an obligation to support residencies through the development of standards and a program of accreditation.
 To ensure adherence to the principles and philosophy of such standards, ASHP administers an accreditation program.
-For purposes of accreditation, a pharmacy residency is considered to be a postgraduate program of organized education and training that meets the requirements of either the ASHP Accreditation Standard for International Pharmacy Practice Residency Programs or the ASHP Accreditation Standard for International Advanced Pharmacy Practice Residency Programs (hereinafter the Standard) set forth and approved by ASHP and, as applicable, its partners in residency program development.
+For purposes of accreditation, a pharmacy residency is considered to be a postgraduate program of organized education and training that meets the requirements of the ASHP Standard for Postgraduate Residency Programs (The Standard) set forth and approved by ASHP and, as applicable, its partners in residency program development.